ab € 915,– p.P.

 Mai Chau

-<Saddle up this morning as your cycling adventure kicks into first gear.
-Leave Hanoi behind and travel by bus to Hoa Binh (approx. 2 hrs).
-When you arrive you’ll jump on your bike and cycle 40 kms to Cao Phong, through small ethnic Thai villages, enjoying the tranquility of the paddy fields and interacting with the local people.
-Limestone peaks climb in the background and banks of green line the road, and you’ll take regular stops to admire the view across the lush valleys.
-After arriving you’ll take a short 30-minute bus ride for the next section, stopping for lunch at Man Duc.
+<Leave Hanoi behind and travel by bus to Hoa Binh.
+When you arrive, you’ll jump on your bike and cycle to Cao Phong, through small ethnic Thai villages and paddy fields.
+Limestone peaks climb in the background and banks of green line the road, so you’ll take regular stops to admire the view across the valleys.
+When you arrive in Cao Phone, take a short bus ride, stopping for lunch at Man Duc.
 After you fuel up, the bus will take you to the Da River Reservoir.
-Stretch your legs again cycling along the Da River, passing spectacular karst cliffs, through paddy fields, and admiring the lush panorama of the Mai Chau valley on the way (approx. 20 kms).
-The peaceful town of Mai Chau is situated in a stunningly beautiful valley surrounded by verdant green mountains and is famed for its breathtaking scenery and friendly hilltribe peoples.
-Tonight you’ll enjoy local hospitality in a simple stilt-house homestay in the village of Poom Coong.
-Your amicable hosts will cook up a fabulous meal, and there may even be a chance to sample some of the local rice wine produced in the region.
-Riding distances: Ride 1 - approx. 38kms/24 miles, uphill with approx. 330m/1080ft of elevation gain.
-Ride 2 - approx. 19kms/12 miles, mostly downhill with approx. 80m/260ft of elevation gain -
+Cycle along the Da River, past the karst cliffs, beside green paddy fields and into the panorama of the Mai Chau valley.
+The town of Mai Chau is surrounded by green mountains and is famed for its breathtaking scenery and friendly hilltribe peoples.
+Tonight, you’ll enjoy local hospitality in a simple stilt-house homestay in the village of Poom Coong.
+Your amicable hosts will cook up a traditional meal, and there may even be a chance to sample some of the local rice wine that’s produced in the region.

 Tag 4

-<This morning you farewell your homestay hosts and cycle from Mai Chau to Mai Hai, and then on to Pu Luong National Park (approx 46kms).
-You’ll ride through more paddy fields and test you riding skills (or suspension) with the shallow potholes that can be found on the road.
-Pass pineapple farms and farmers riding atop their load drawn by lumbering water buffalo.
-Ride through small towns and wave to friendly locals on your way through picture-perfect Vietnam – lush green fields, towering limestone mountains, tranquil waterways and charming historic sites.
-This is a wonderful chance to see everyday rural life in action as well as take in the beautiful countryside.
-Riding distance: approx. 46 kms/29 miles, flat for the first 20kms/12 miles then a gradual climb for 17kms/10 miles, with approx. 540m/1770ft of elevation gain -
+<This morning, say farewell to your homestay hosts and cycle from Mai Chau to Mai Hai, then on to Pu Luong National Park.
+Ride through more paddy fields and test your skills (or suspension) with the shallow potholes on the road.
+Pass pineapple farms and the farmers riding atop their load drawn by water buffalo.
+Cycle through small towns, green fields, limestone mountains, tranquil waterways and many historic sites.
+See everyday rural life in action and take in the beautiful countryside as you wave to the locals.

 Tag 5